-Despite the decrease observed in visits to the ED among patients satisfied with their health care use, spending and overall outcomes, patient satisfaction was associated with increased inpatient use, mortality and drug expenditures.
+Despite the decrease observed in visits to the ED among patients satisfied with their health care use, patient satisfaction was associated with increased inpatient use, mortality and drug expenditures.
 The findings were published in Archives of Internal Medicine.

 For the prospective cohort study, Fenton and colleagues pooled data on 51,946 adults included in the national Medical Expenditure Panel Survey between 2000 and 2007.
 Patient satisfaction was assessed during the first year; health care utilization and expenditures during the second year; and mortality during an average follow-up of 3.9 years.

 Compared with patients in the lowest satisfaction quartile, patients in the highest satisfaction quartile were less likely to visit the ED (OR=0.92; 95% CI, 0.84-1.0); more likely to be admitted to the hospital (OR=1.12; 95% CI, 1.02-1.23); had 8.8% greater total expenditures (95% CI, 1.6-16.6); 9.1% greater prescription drug expenditures (95% CI, 2.3-16.4); and higher mortality (HR=1.26; 95% CI, 1.05-1.53).

 [Patients] should be satisfied with doctors who provide timely, personalized care and advice in an empathic way, Fenton said.
 Patients who are satisfied with doctors who provide requested tests or treatments may be in danger of getting over-tested, over-treated or inappropriately treated with potential risks and no benefits.